 Since I had put my dislike of Sage out in the open, it was only fair for her to do the same.
 The next year, she threw a giant party and invited what felt like our whole grade except for me and that hurt.
 I wished I could make myself like her, but I just couldn’t – not for one party.
 Being around Sage for the rest of high school was awkward and tense, but it passed without incident.
 We occasionally exchanged dirty looks, but we tolerated each other.
 It was just implied that if one of us was invited somewhere, the other wasn’t and that someone was usually me.
 Sage and I played on the same sports teams and participated in the same activities, but I couldn’t wait to graduate and finally not have to deal with her anymore.

 If I could go back in time, I wouldn’t tell Sage I hated her.
 Not only was it immature of me, but telling a girl you hate her almost always backfires.
 First, because she can play the “OMG, why do you hate me so much?” card and play the victim (even if she pushed you in the dirt!).
 Second, because your friends will be forced to choose sides.
 You find yourself left out of the lunch table group and off the birthday party invitation list and the latest gossip.
-Proclaiming your hatred leaves no room for improving the state of your relationship, or even peaceful coexistence, with your frenemy.
+Proclaiming your hatred leaves no room for improving the state of your relationship, or even peaceful coexistence, with your frenemy or fake friend.

 I’ve found that the best way to deal with a frenemy is to be polite, but not fake.
 My close friend Meg is friends with a girl named Bree.
 Bree is one of those girls who doesn’t understand that people can have more than one close friend.
 She makes subtle “I-know-Meg-better-than-you-do” comments when we’re together and constantly brags about their friendship on social media and it bothers me.